Reading time: 5 minutes

 The rand remains a key risk to the inflation outlook, buffeted by global factors (risk-on, risk-off scenarios and monetary policy decisions in the advanced economies), as well as domestic idiosyncratic factors such as burgeoning fiscal risks.
 However, the risks to inflation from the rand are mitigated by the lower pass-through from the local currency over the past few years.

-Much progress has been made to bring South Africa’s inflation rate down closer to global levels.
-The inflation rate is now less susceptible to the impact of exogenous shocks, including the exchange rate.
-While weak domestic demand has played a large part, we believe that with appropriate monetary policy responses, this lower pass-through will endure when domestic demand recovers.
-However, above-average administered price increases, particularly electricity and water tariffs, are likely to be with us for some time.
-This will make it difficult to realistically reach inflation rates that are more in line with the global experience and targets of around 2-3%.
+Above-average administered price increases, particularly electricity and water tariffs, are likely to be with us for some time.
 Trying to reduce inflation to lower levels could require a tighter monetary policy to squeeze the other components of the CPI basket.
 While the benefits of low inflation are clear, the trade-off between lower inflation and tighter monetary policy could become severe against the backdrop of a very weak economy.
 Asset allocators should assume longer-term inflation rates of below 5%, rather than the 6-7% levels that are currently assumed.